nairgh/MERN-chat/README.md

 Backend
 =======
-Execute the backend folder to serve the mongo db server, the rest api's are provided Test the selected backend api's using postman
+Execute the backend folder to serve the mongo db server The rest api's are provided
+Test the selected backend api's using postman

-provide the .env file with the mongo credentials and jwt secret
+provide the .env file with the mongo credentials and jwt secret run npm start to run the backend

 Frontend
 ========